Advanced Database Protection

 6. What are our data security policies?
 How are they enforced?

-The right security strategy protects the data in your database by covering all six of these angles.
+Cyral’s advanced database security solutions protect the data in your database by covering all six of these angles.

 The problem?
 Enterprises are spending on peripheral projects and point solutions that don’t take this holistic approach: